Danielyan86/DevOpsGPT/COMPX576 Programming Project Proposal - XiaodongYan.md

 - Redis for message queuing
 - PostgreSQL for structured data storage

-# Implementation Approach

-## Development Methodology

-This project will follow an agile development approach with weekly sprints.
-Each sprint will focus on delivering specific functional components that can be demonstrated and tested.

 # Project Timeline

 this is a general plan for project planning, the details might be adjusted based on real situation